-Robert T. Blakely (Chair through February 28, 2018) William H. Cary (Chair effective March 1, 2018) Maureen A. Breakiron-Evans Mayree C. Clark John J. Stack
+William H. Cary Katryn (Trynka) Shineman Blake Maureen A. Breakiron-Evans Mayree C. Clark John J. Stack

 As provided by SEC Regulation S-K, this Audit Committee Report is not deemed to be soliciting material or to be filed or incorporated by reference into any other filing by the Company under the Securities Act of 1933 as amended or the Exchange Act.